MichalZal/Pywinauto-Zoom-Automatization/README.md

 pyautogui
 time

 ### 16may.
-Added the function to work in background on windows.
+Trying to Add the function to work in background on windows.

 ### It's not very optimised code but with time I will update it.